RollandMichael7/XBeeIOC/README.md

 # XBeeIOC #

+Author: Michael Rolland
+Corresponding Author: Kazimierz Gofron
+Created: February 22, 2019
+Last Updated: March 1, 2019
+Copyright (c): 2019 Brookhaven National Laboratory

-An EPICS StreamDevice input-output controller for wireless XBee L/T/H sensors, using a Python TCP server.
+**An EPICS StreamDevice IOC for wireless XBee L/T/H sensors, using a Python TCP server**.

 ## Known Issues ##
 - The sCalcout record will cause an error when reading the generated dbd file.
 To avoid this, all references to 'scalcout' (about